antoineletacon/project/README.md

 * In the Simulation Parameters tab, fill the following parameters : Number of Simulations | Number of Paths.

 The payoff representation of the strategy is automatically updated.
-The price of the strategy is display by clicking on the price button.
+The price of the strategy is displayed by clicking on the price button.
+A Monte-Carlo approach is used to price the different strategies.
 The different trajectories are then drawn.

   <br />
 <p align="center">